Co-evolving Agent Architectures and Interpretable Reasoning for Automated Optimization: Experimental Reproducibility Details

 \section{Experimental Reproducibility Details}

-This section provides the experimental details needed to reproduce the results reported in the main paper.
-It summarizes the benchmark setup, LLM API configurations, and software and hardware environment used in the comparative experiments on heterogeneous OR tasks.
+This section provides the comprehensive experimental configurations required to reproduce the empirical results reported in the main paper.
+It summarizes the benchmark alignment, Large Language Model (LLM) API configurations, and the explicit software and hardware environments utilized in our comparative evaluations across heterogeneous OR tasks.